Posts

 2020

+I'd like it to be the year 2020 already.
 While looking over my blog yesterday, I clicked the button "new post" while brainstorming what to write about.
 Did I possibly want to write a follow-up to 'A Wedding, a Grudge and Miss Havisham' after being interrogated by a friend who was clearly judging me and hoping I'd want to mend things with my ex-friend Goldie?
 By the way, I am looking at that part of my past differently.
+But as I tried to think of how to start the piece, I kept procrastinating, avidly reading and watching the news.
+I'm gobbling up stuff about progress in environmental science and about President-elect Trump's official Cabinet choices.
+There are simply far more important things than my inconsequential past.

 'Worth the Trouble' by Jamie Beck, a Book Review